Nothing is worse than having a packed schedule for your service bay, but realizing that your 9am never showed up.

 “I’m willing to bet most simply ‘forget’.
 I equate it like going to the dentist.
 It’s going to hurt, you’re going to hate it, you don’t want to be there, its going to cost you.
 Most are happy to forget it if at all possible.”

 He’s not wrong.
 But it’s only a partial answer.
-Our research points to a whole list of reasons a customer might bail:
+Our research points to a whole list of reasons a customer might missed their service visit:

-Understanding the “why” is the first step to building a system that actually fixes the problem.
+But understanding the “why” is only the first step to building a system that actually fixes the problem.

 If you hear that a single no-show costs you “only” $75 to $150, that’s just the tip of the iceberg.
 That’s the direct revenue you lost on that one RO.
 But the real damage is hidden below the surface.